ShawnTuatara/mongodb-m101j/week-3/homework_3_2/hw3-2-spring/README.md

-M101J - Week 3 - Homework 3-2
+M101J - Week 3 - Homework 3-2 / 3-3

 # Notes
 Took the solution from hw2-3-spring as a starting point for this homework.
 Split out the @RequestMapping's into 3 controllers.
+As I am working with a MongoRepository it was straight forward to just add the comment to the existing document instead of trying to use the $push operation.

 # Included Spring Dependencies
 - Spring Boot Starter Web